yatishhh4806/yatishhh4806/README.md

 # 💫 About Me:
 Hey!
-I'm Yatish, a CSE student who loves building full-stack web apps that are clean, functional, and actually fun to use.
-I’ve worked with everything from frontend design to backend APIs, and I enjoy creating smooth user experiences and tackling real-world problems through code.
+I'm Yatish, a CSE student who loves to code and learn new things.

 - 🧠 1× Hackathon Finalist - always up for a good build challenge
 <!-- - 🎨 I design in Figma and edit videos on the side   -->